rafaelpcarneiro/fakeNewsAnalysis/README.md

 ./print_plots
 ```

-At the end many plots will be made showing the most influente users and their
+At the end many plots will be made showing the most influent users and their
 connections.
 To help make it easy to see some plots will ignore vertex that
 are not that influent on the graph.